BlueGreen Algae Water Test

 What Is the Issue?

 - Nutrient pollution is one of America's most widespread environmental problems.
 It is caused by excess nitrogen and phosphorus in the air and water.
-The nutrients are an important part of the aquatic ecosystem.
-They support the growth of aquatic plants and algae which provide food and habitat for fish and other organisms that live in water.
-BUT, what happens when too much nitrogen and phosphorus enter the environment?
+The nutrients are an essential part of the aquatic ecosystem.
+They support the growth of aquatic plants and algae, which provide food and habitat for fish and other organisms that live in water.
+But what happens when too much nitrogen and phosphorus enter the environment?
 Too much of these nutrients in the water causes algae to grow faster than the ecosystems can handle.
-Significant increases in algae can harm the water quality, food resources, habitats, and decrease the oxygen supply.
-Large growths of algae blooms can decrease the amount of oxygen in the water which can lead to fish illness or death.
-Some of these blooms are even harmful to wildlife, pets, and humans because they can produce harmful toxins and bacterial growth.
+Significant increases in algae can harm the water quality, food resources, and habitats and decrease the oxygen supply.
+Large growths of algae blooms can decrease the amount of oxygen in the water, leading to fish illness or death.
+Some of these blooms are harmful to wildlife, pets, and humans because they can produce harmful toxins and bacterial growth.
 This is why testing for blue-green algae toxicity is so important.

 Where Is It Found?

-- Blue green algae is found in marine waters, as well as freshwater and brackish habitats.
-Under the right conditions, cyanobacteria can grow rapidly resulting in an algal bloom.
-Environmental factors such as light, temperature and nutrients contribute to bloom formation.
+- Blue-green algae are found in marine waters and freshwater and brackish habitats.
+Under the right conditions, cyanobacteria can grow rapidly, resulting in an algal bloom.
+Environmental factors like light, temperature, and nutrients contribute to bloom formation.

 - Dogs are susceptible to harmful algae because they swallow more water while swimming and doing activities (such as retrieving a ball from the water).
 Animals can experience symptoms within minutes of exposure to the toxins.
 Symptoms include vomiting, diarrhea, weakness, difficulty breathing, and seizures.
 In the worst cases, animals have died.
 If your pet experiences these symptoms after exposure to algae, contact your veterinarian.